 A great example would be the Gold Britannia coin.

 But unlike many other mass-produced coins, the design of the coin’s iconic Britannia image is updated every couple of years.
-This makes the coin highly collectible, but without demanding the high cost associated with collectible coins.
+This makes the coin highly collectable, but without demanding the high cost associated with collectable coins.

 Queens Beast series